fhir-fi/finnish-base-profiles/input/pagecontent/StructureDefinition-fi-base-condition-intro.md

 FiBaseReasonForCare SHOULD be used for  Diagnosis -based conditions and Finnish *kayntisyy* conditions instead of this.

-This profile may be used for describing reason given by patient for requesting/acquiring healthcare service (Finnish *tulosyy*).
+This profile MAY be used for describing reason given by patient for requesting/acquiring healthcare service (Finnish *tulosyy*).